 Even though children tend to have milder coronavirus cases, Landon said infections in children are following the same trend lines as adults in delta variant hot spots: States with large outbreaks are seeing more infections in children.

-“I understand that it’s really enticing to think of covid as just another cold, but it’s not,” Landon said of the typically milder infections in children.
+“I understand that it’s really enticing to think of covid as just another cold, but it’s not,” Landon said of virus cases among children.
 “It’s always best to avoid getting sick at all.”

-For children who aren’t old enough to get a vaccine, Landon said adults and older siblings can reduce the risk to these children by avoiding crowded indoor settings and wearing masks inside.
+For children who aren’t old enough to get a vaccine — currently those younger than 12 — Landon said adults and older siblings can help reduce the risk to these younger children by avoiding crowded indoor settings and wearing masks inside.

 “We still pay attention to hand-washing — sing that ‘Happy Birthday’ song twice — we still pay attention to masking and the fit of the mask,” Ezell said.